esper-io/dev-docs/docs/home/console.md

 Click **Next**.

-### In the Policy Section
+### In the Compliance Policy Section

-Policy is a standard set of rules or permissions that are related to security of the devices and apps that admin can apply on the devices to be provisioned via template.
-Admin may set default app permissions, Android setting app, system updates, password rules, and turn on the toggle buttons for the settings he/she wishes to enable on the devices.
+The Compliance Policy is a standard set of rules or permissions that are related to security of the devices and apps that the admin can apply on the devices to be provisioned via the template.
+The admin may set default app permissions, choose the Android setting app, set the system updates policy, set password rules, and turn on the toggle buttons for the settings he/she wishes to enable on the devices.

 Below is a list of features you can turn on or off in the policy section.
-These are part of our standard Compliance policy that can be configured and reapplied as per requirements of the customer after provisioning.
+These are part of our standard Compliance Policy that can be configured and reapplied as per requirements of the customer after provisioning.

 ### Dropdown Menus